 “But we’re not just a captive bar for The VUE residents.
 We want to see people come from all over,” said Klosek.
 “Most people don’t just go to their corner bar and never go anywhere else.
 Entertainment dollars are stretched thin these days.
 But we want to get in the rotation whether it be before dinner, after work, for a big date or for your final final and then you head off the bed.”

 Klosek said the Lake Norman Corkscrew brand has always stood for something.
 He wants that to continue in the new venue.
 It’s not a snooty, pretentious wine bar where the staff tells the patrons what to like, he said.

 “We want you to have a good time and whatever you like, is fine with us,” he said.
 “We believe wine is subjective.
 If you like it, it is good.
 Want a Moscato?
 Great.
 Want a big, bold red?
 We’re OK with that, too.
 Wine is actually secondary to us.
 We are selling atmosphere.
 At the original location women tell me all the time that they feel comfortable coming in by themselves for a drink.
 We want that to be the case here, too.”

-The Corkscrew features wines at a wide variety of pricing so they can appeal to as many patrons as possible.
+The Corkscrew on 5th features wines at a wide variety of prices so they can appeal to as many patrons as possible.
 They have $7, $9 and $11 glasses, as well as a higher-end $18 pour.
 Klosek is planning to do some special wine flights, too.
 A huge wine vault keeps wines at proper temperatures.

 You’re also able to get a glass of port from the 1960s, 70s, 80s and through the calendar to 2011.
 Twelve taps dispense domestic, international and craft beers.
 Crafts are North Carolina-centric.

-Continuing the tradition from the original location, The VUE also features live music.
+Continuing the tradition from the original location, The Corkscrew on 5th also features live music.